pywbem/pywbemtools/docs/pywbemclicommands.rst

 If a connection definition with that name already exists, it will be overwritten without notice.

-See :ref:`pywbemcli connection save --help` for details.
+See :ref:`pywbemcli connection save --help` for the exact help output of the command.

 .. _`Connection select command`: